The-Red-Serpent/The-Red-Serpent/README.md

 Working on :
 - Cloud Red Teaming
 - AI Red Teaming
+- WIFI
 - Phishing Operations
 - AV/EDR Evasion
 - Maldev
 - BOF Development

+Im a human not an AI so it will take time for me to learn .

 ## Languages